panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 ---
-title: "Why for...of Loop in JavaScript is a Gem"
+title: 'Why for...of Loop in JavaScript is a Gem'
-description: 'for...of cycle in JavaScript iterates over the items of an iterable.'
+description: 'for...of cycle in JavaScript iterates arrays, maps, sets, array-like objects, iterables, plus supports in-place destructuring.'
 published: '2020-03-25T12:00Z'
 modified: '2020-03-25T12:00Z'
 thumbnail: './images/cover-4.png'